ithinkdancan/custom-sidebars/readme.txt

 *	Sidebars for author pages.
 *	Sidebars for the main blog page.

+I also recommend the use of [Widget Entries plugin](http://wordpress.org/extend/plugins/widget-entries/) to manage lots of HTML widgets with ease for your new sidebars.
 This way you will boost the content manager facet of your Wordpress installation.

-Translations are welcome to the custom sidebars plugin!
+Translations are welcome!
 I will write your name down here if you donate your translation work.
 Thanks very much to:

 *	marquex - English
 *	marquex - Spanish